 After the project is created it will be paused, which means that no updates or modifications will be made to your repository and it's safe to go ahead and configure update behaviours now.
-Follow the "Add update behaviour" link to proceed to the update behaviours configuration wizard.
+Follow the "Configure update behaviours" link to proceed to the update behaviours configuration wizard.

-Let's see what settings can be applied for a single update type and how can we use them to achieve best possible results.
+Let's see what settings can be applied for a single update type and how can we use them to achieve the best results.

 Decide if you want Drop Guard to perform updates for the specific update type by checking or unchecking the "Apply updates to..." box.
 If unchecked, this update type will be excluded from updates.